 - V. Statutory Value of Assets Owned by Housing Successor.
 This section provides the statutory value of real property owned by the Housing Successor, the value of loans and grants receivables, and the sum of these two amounts. - VI.
 Description of Transfers.
 This section describes transfers, if any, to another housing successor made in previous fiscal year(s), including whether the funds are unencumbered and the status of projects, if any, for which the transferred LMIHAF will be used.
 The sole purpose of the transfers must be for development of transit priority projects, permanent supportive housing, housing for agricultural employees or special needs housing. - VII.
 Project Descriptions.
 This section describes any project for which the Housing Successor receives or holds property tax revenue under the ROPS and the status of that project. - VIII.
 Status of Compliance with Section 33334.16.
 As and if applicable, this section provides a status update on compliance with Section 33334.16 for interests in real property acquired by the former redevelopment agency prior to February 1, 2012.
 For interests in real property acquired on or after February 1, 2012, provide a status update on the project. - IX.
 Description of Outstanding Obligations under Section 33413.
 This section describes outstanding inclusionary and replacement housing obligations, if any, under Section 33413 that remained outstanding prior to dissolution of the former redevelopment agency as of February 1, 2012, along with the Housing Successor's progress in meeting those prior obligations, if any, of the former redevelopment agency and how the Housing Successor's plans to meet unmet obligations, if any. - X. Income Test.
-This section provides information required by Section 34176.1(a)(3)(B), or a description of expenditures by income category and restriction for the applicable five-year period, with the time period beginning January 1, 2014 and whether the statutory thresholds have been met.
-However, reporting of the Income Test is not required until 2019. - XI.
+This section presents the information required by subparagraph (B) of paragraph (3) of subdivision (a) of Section 34176.1.
+In clarification, Section 34176.1(a)(3)(A)(B) and (D) describe and define certain thresholds by income category as to expenditures for development sourced from the LMIHAF.
+This section of the Report describes expenditures by the Housing Authority, as housing successor, for development that were sourced from the LMIHAF during FY 2021-2022 and in the context of the second five-year reporting period. - XI.
 Senior Housing Test.
-This section provides the percentage of deed-restricted rental housing units restricted to seniors and assisted individually or jointly by the Housing Successor, its former redevelopment agency, and its host jurisdiction within the previous 10 years in relation to the aggregate number of units of deed-restricted rental housing assisted individually or jointly by the Housing Successor, its former redevelopment agency and its host jurisdiction within the same 10-year time period. - XII.
+This section provides the percentage of deed-restricted rental housing units restricted to seniors and assisted individually or jointly by the Housing Successor, its former redevelopment agency, and its host jurisdiction within the previous 10 years in relation to the aggregate number of units of deed-restricted rental housing assisted individually or jointly by the Housing Successor, its former redevelopment agency and its host jurisdiction within the previous 10 years in relation to the aggregate number of units of deed-restricted rental housing assisted individually or jointly by the Housing Successor, its former redevelopment agency and its host jurisdiction within the same 10-year time period. - XII.
 Excess Surplus Test: This section provides the amount of excess surplus in the LMIHAF, if any, and the length of time that the Housing Successor has had excess surplus, and the Housing Successor's plan for eliminating the excess surplus. - XIII.
 Inventory of Homeownership Units: This section provides a summary of covenanted homeownership units assisted by the former redevelopment agency or the housing successor that include equity sharing and repayment provisions, including: (A) number of units; (B) number of units lost to the portfolio in the last fiscal year and the reason for those losses, and (C) any funds returned to the housing successor due to losses or repayments.

 XIV.
-Additional Information: Housing Authority's Activities for the Preceding Year FY 18-19 under HSC Section 34328.
+Additional Information: Housing Authority's Activities for the Preceding Year FY 21-22 under HSC Section 34328.